twentytitus/onk-events/README.md

 ## Status

 It works.
 And it looks nice.
-But it is quite a quick hack, so don't expect high code quality.
+Code quality could be improved.

 ## Installation